suz608/InstaCoffee/README.md

 ---

 ## Features
+- **Authentication**: Users can create accounts, log in, and manage profiles using secure authentication powered by Auth0.
 - **Menu Browsing**: Users can view the coffee shop menu and place orders online.
-- **Authentication**: Users can create accounts, log in, and manage profiles using secure authentication powered by Auth0.
 - **Real-time Weather Updates**: Displays the local weather to help users plan their visits.
-- **Map Services**: Get directions to the store via a chatbot window.
+- **Map Services**: Help customers get directions to the store via a chatbot window.
 - **Order Management**: Users can place orders and modify their profile information.
 - **Profile Management**: Users can update their personal information and order history.